Skip to Initiative for U.S.-China Dialogue on Global Issues Full Site Menu Skip to main content

 Students touring the South China Morning Post newsroom

-Established in 2020, the U.S.-China Student-to-Student Dialogue exchange program is designed to promote communication and increase mutual understanding of U.S. and Chinese views on critical issues in international relations among younger generations.
+Established in 2020, the U.S.-China Student Dialogue exchange program is designed to promote communication and increase mutual understanding of U.S. and Chinese views on critical issues in international relations among younger generations.
 The 2023-2024 cohort focused on the topic "What responsibility do the United States and China have towards the Global South?" during their virtual and in-person conversations.
 The week-long visit in Hong Kong and Shenzhen, held from May 21 through 28, 2024, was organized by the Georgetown initiative in partnership with the Hong Kong-based China-United States Exchange Foundation (CUSEF) and the Chinese University of Hong Kong (CUHK).

 The student group was hosted at Goldman Sachs by Georgetown alumna Philippa Vizzone (C'96).